 If topsoil stripping is desired under fills then you must define Excavation Limit lines in this section.
 It is the only class that is not an actual soil type.
 Excavation limit lines are placed by default at slope tie-ins on T.D.O.T. cross sections.
-The topsoil line itself should be defined as an unsuitable material so that it would not be used as fill material.
+The topsoil symbology settings with the symbology of the identified element.